 Programs accredited with conditions must demonstrate meeting the conditions by their second Annual Reports.
-For programs with conditions that submit their Annual Reports in the fall, their programs may be reviewed at the fall or spring Commission meeting.
-The Commission will assign a panel to review each program in preparation for the fall Commission meeting.
-If the panel unanimously agrees that the conditions have been met, the program will be added to the fall Commission meeting agenda.
-If the panel is not in agreement that conditions have been met, then the program will be added to the spring Commission meeting agenda so that there is sufficient opportunity to hold a full discussion of the program.
+The Commission will assign a panel to review each program in preparation for the Commission meeting.
+If the panel unanimously agrees that the conditions have been met, the program will be added to the consent agenda.
+If the panel is not in agreement that conditions have been met, then the program will be added to the agenda for the next Commission meeting so that there is sufficient opportunity to hold a full discussion of the program.
+If the Commission determines it needs to correct feedback to a program responding to conditions the Commission will defer the accreditation decision for a period of no more than a year.
+The Commission will provide clarifying feedback to the program and allow it to address the condition(s) during that period.